tiagoteixeira03/ChatOnRing/Readme.md

 # ChatOnRing Project

-Welcome to the ChatOnRing project repository!
-This project is a chat application developed as part of the Computer Networks and Internet course.
-Below you will find information on how to use this project.
+This project is a chat application developed as part of the Computer Networks and Internet course

 ## Project Overview
 ChatOnRing is a chat application based on a ring network structure.
 It allows nodes to communicate within the network using TCP and UDP protocols.
-The application supports node registration, message exchange, and network visualization functionalities.
+The application supports node registration, message exchange, and network visualization functionalities

 ## Usage
 To use the ChatOnRing application, follow these steps: